pravesh5122003/Gym-website/README.md

 ### Project Description

 FitClub is a modern, responsive website for a fitness center.
-It's designed to attract new members, provide information on classes and trainers, and allow for easy navigation.
+It's designed to attract new members, provide information on classes and trainers and allow for easy navigation.
 The site features sections for classes, trainer profiles, membership pricing, and testimonials.

 ---